Sam Johnson (footballer, born 1992): FC Halifax Town

 He was an ever-present again in the 2022–23 campaign, keeping three clean sheets and being the victorious goalkeeper in three penalty shoot-out wins en route to the club's entirely away-from-home journey to the 2023 FA Trophy final.
 He kept a clean sheet in the final as Halifax defeated Gateshead 1–0 to win the FA Trophy for the second time.
 He was appointed as club captain in August 2023, which he described as a great honour.
 He made 49 appearances in the 2023–24 campaign and said "I'm probably having one of my best seasons".
 He added that "I'd love nothing more than to be the one to take us into the Football League" as his side entered the play-offs, only for them to lose to Solihull Moors at the eliminator stage.

 He picked up a serious injury in March, which led the club to sign Toby Savin on loan as cover.
 Johnson recovered before the end of the 2024–25 season to lead Halifax into the play-offs.a Halifax were beaten by Oldham Athletic in the play-off eliminator.
+He signed a new two-year contract in June 2025.
+He said, "I do think there's another chapter to tell in my story here" after the "heartbreak and after everything we've been through" in recent seasons.
+He was an ever-present again in the 2025–26 season, keeping 11 clean sheets in what he maintained was a positive campaign.